Interest Rates, Mortgage Points, and Fees

 - Flood determination fee

 Since the amounts of the fees vary from lender to lender, shopping around for the most competitive mortgage will help reduce these fees.

 Annual Percentage Rate

 Federal law requires that mortgage lenders disclose the annual percentage rate, or the APR.
-The APR is the annual cost of the mortgage.
-The calculation of the APR includes interest, mortgage insurance, and fees.
+The APR is the annual cost of the mortgage loan.
+The calculation of the APR includes interest, mortgage insurance (PMI), and fees. included in your monthly mortgage payments.
 A loan with a lower APR may indicate a better value than one with a higher APR.
 However, since lenders make these calculations differently, it may be an unreliable indicator of the better loan.
-APRs are a less important way to assess a loan for a borrower that intends to pay off the loan early by refinancing or selling the property prior to the full term of the mortgage.
+APRs are a less important way to assess the total loan amount for a borrower that intends to pay off the loan early by refinancing or selling the property prior to the full term of the mortgage.